rl-institut/OWEFE/README_wastewater_biogas.md

 Feel free to create a issue or contact us if there are any questions [Julian Fleischmann](julian.fleischmann@rl-institute.de) or [Kapil Tiwari](Kapil.Tiwari@rl-institut.de).

-If there are any issues involving running/using the library, make sure to open an issue, it would be greatly appreciated, and will help improve the library.
+If there are any issues involving running/using OWEFE, make sure to open an issue, it would be greatly appreciated, and will help improve the project.

 ## Additional Notes

 Functions have been designed with flexibility in mind, so that full customization of built-in-functions and filters can be utilised; for every buses differing graph with demand and supply can be created; just by changing parameters slightly, demand sink can be convert into excess sink.

-Planners & developers who would like to work with renewable energy and environmental can use the present tool to model biogas wastewater systems including usability of methane gas for combined heat and power generation, water filtration under WHO guideliness, and usage of digestate as fertilizer.
+Planners & developers who would like to work with renewable energy and environmental technolohies can use the present tool to model biogas wastewater systems including usability of methane gas for combined heat and power generation, water filtration under WHO guideliness, and usage of digestate as fertilizer.
 This library provides a complete suite of functions to do so, as well as in-built filters and presets.

 ## Contributing

-Energy model is always ready for new filters and functions, so if you'd like to contribute, we're always ready to accept new Pull Requests or investigate new issues.
+OWEFE is always open for modeling further technologies and functionalities.
+So if you'd like to contribute, we're always ready to investigate and develop new models coperativley.

 ## To Do